kamitu-sm/ictlife/ec2_instance/readme.md

 Step 5:

-Log into the AWS console, unders EC2 and create both a ssh key and a security group (you will need its ID)
+Log into the AWS console, unders EC2 and create both a ssh key pair and a security group.
+You will need this key to be able to ssh into your created instances (Download the key into your PC in a safe place).
+The security group is equivalent to a firewall for your instance.

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html

 https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups

-Note the ec2 kep pair name and security group id.
+Note the ec2 key pair name and security group id.
 Also you will need to know the instance type and image id for the instance you intend to deploy.
 This information is available from the AWS site.
 The image id and instance type are related and its very easy to pick an image id that is not compatible with a specified instance type.

 This information will be fed to an Instance config file that should be similar to the instance_config_sample.txt on this repository.